WikiMANNia/MediaWiki-Extension-DonateButton/README.md

 1.1.1
 * Support added for language "pt".
-* Global variable `wmDonateButtonFilename` removed, now the images in the folder `resources/images` will be accessed.
+* Global variable `wgDonateButtonFilename` removed, now the images in the folder `resources/images` will be accessed.
-* Global variable `wmDonateButtonLangArray` added.
+* Global variable `wgDonateButtonLangArray` added.
 The array contains supported languages, konkret sind damit die verfügbaren Bilder für die Buttons gemeint.
 * If no image is available for the Button, the english image will be used instead.
 * Support added for MediaWiki REL1_37.
 * Support added for Skin "minerva"